 Each year the Greeley Stampede’s volunteer group the Wranglers honor a volunteer that has demonstrated exceptional dedication and outstanding service to be named Top Hand of the Year.
-This year, the Top Hand of the Year was awarded to Sharon Carbaugh.
+This year, the Top Hand of the Year was awarded to Ruth Walter.

 With more than 250 members, the Wranglers are in charge of putting on one of the region’s largest and most recognizable western celebration.
 The group oversees everything that is involved with the Stampede including security, concessions, and the parade to name a few.

-The Wranglers recognized Sharon as Top Hand of the Year during the annual Christmas party after being selected by a panel of peers.
+The Wranglers recognized Ruth as Top Hand of the Year after being selected by a panel of peers.
 The Top Hand of the Year award is given to a Wrangler after each group selects a Wrangler of the Year for their respected area.
-Sharon was nominated from the Parades committee.
+Ruth was nominated from the Wrangler Hideout committee.
 Other Wranglers that were recognized include:

-Sharon will be recognized during a rodeo at the 2017 Greeley Stampede.
-Along with her Top Hand of the Year award, Sharon will receive a custom made hat by Greeley Hat Works
+Ruth will be recognized during the July 2nd rodeo at the 2018 Greeley Stampede.
+Along with her Top Hand of the Year award, Ruth will receive a custom made hat by Greeley Hat Works.